-I’ve updated this article with NEW INFORMATION following the ticket sale in October, I was again successful in securing tickets, but I ran into problems with the website.
+I’ve updated this article with NEW INFORMATION following the ticket sales of 2020 (which became 2022 – thanks Covid 🙄) and the 2023 festival, I was again successful in securing tickets, but I ran into problems with the website.
 Keep reading to find out what happened and how I overcame the problems to secure tickets!

 STOP!
 Do not go any further without registering yourself.
 You have ZERO chance of getting yourself a ticket unless you’re registered.
 To do this, visit the Glastonbury SeeTickets registration page.
 If you have registered in the past whether you’ve successfully bought a ticket or not – then your registration will still be valid, you can check your registration using your e-mail address and postcode and even update your details if they’ve changed.
 Registrations before 2010 are no longer valid and you will need to submit a new registration.

 At the SeeTickets registration page, you will need to upload a suitable photograph following the guidelines on the site.
 It doesn’t need to be a scanned in passport photograph, just take a selfie against a neutral wall or background using your phone.
 The website lets you rotate and crop the image within the page itself so don’t worry about having to edit it first.

 Once you’ve uploaded the photo it goes into the ‘approval queue’ and you will be emailed once it’s been accepted (usually within 24 hours) and you will have your Glastonbury Festival registration!